sodiqyekeen/handlr/samples/SampleConsoleApp/Examples/README.md

 The Handlr framework is built on these principles:

-- **Source Generator First**: The framework uses source generators to automatically discover and register handlers
+- **🚀 High Performance**: Switch expression-based dispatcher eliminates reflection overhead
+- **🎯 Developer Friendly**: Normal classes implementing standard interfaces - no partial classes!
+- **🤖 Source Generator**: Automatic discovery with compile-time type safety
-- **Example-Based Learning**: Instead of providing framework implementations, we provide clear examples you can adapt
+- **📚 Example-Based Learning**: Instead of providing framework implementations, we provide clear examples you can adapt
-- **Pipeline Architecture**: Behaviors wrap around handlers in a configurable pipeline
+- **🔄 Pipeline Architecture**: Behaviors wrap around handlers in a configurable pipeline
-- **Interface-Driven**: Commands and queries implement marker interfaces to opt into specific behaviors
+- **🏷️ Interface-Driven**: Commands and queries implement marker interfaces to opt into specific behaviors

 ## 📋 Available Behavior Examples